Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results

-Similar results have been given earlier in the textbook \cite[Theorem 4.3.2]{Blahut87}.
-Noticing that the KL divergence function is convex, \eqref{eq:AAbound} can also be proved by using Jensen's inequality \cite[Ch.
+The result \eqref{eq:AAbound} has been given earlier in the textbook \citep[Theorem 4.3.2]{Blahut87}.
+Noticing that the KL divergence function is convex, \eqref{eq:AAbound} can also be proved by using Jensen's inequality \citep[Ch.
 2.6]{Cover01informationBook}.
-This result indicates that the average of the mixture fits the target distribution better than all mixands on average.
-We will show next that optimized mixing weights will accentuate the benefit of fusion.
+This can be interpreted as that the average of the mixture fits the target distribution better than all mixands on average.
+We show next that optimized fusion weights will accentuate the benefit of fusion.
 Following \eqref{eq:AAequation}, the optimal solution should minimize $D_\text{KL}\left({f_\text{AA}}\| p\right)$ in order to best fit the target distribution, i.e.,